Emely de Heus: Personal life

 De Heus was born in Mijnsheerenland, Netherlands.
 Her father is Bert de Heus, a veteran amateur driver in the 24H Series endurance racing championship.
 Her family owns and operates De Heus Tractors, based in Mijnsheerenland.
-Her racing heroes growing up were Michael Schumacher and Kimi Raikkonen.
+Her racing heroes growing up were Michael Schumacher and Kimi Räikkönen.

-De Heus is studying for a degree in software engineering.
+In July 2026, De Heus gave birth to her first child.

 Career

 Karting

 De Heus competed in the 2019 and 2020 Rotax Max Challenge International Trophy in karting.
-In 2019, she secured 4 points and finished in 27th position overall.
+In 2019, she secured four points and finished in 27th position overall.
 In 2020, she improved to 23rd place with 45 points.
-In February 2020 she won the Dutch Wintercup in Senior Karting at Berghem.
-That same year, she amassed 239 points in the Dutch Rotax Max Senior National Championship, finishing 4th overall.
+In February 2020, she won the Dutch Wintercup in Senior Karting at Berghem.
+That same year, she amassed 239 points in the Dutch Rotax Max Senior National Championship, finishing fourth overall.

 F4 Spanish Championship

-For the 2021 season, De Heus made her debut in single seater racing in the F4 Spanish Championship.
+For the 2021 season, de Heus made her debut in single seater racing in the F4 Spanish Championship.
 She competed for Dutch team, MP Motorsport.

 De Heus competed in all 21 races of the season.
 She finished in 29th place in the drivers standings and won the 2021 Female Trophy.

 W Series

-In early 2022, De Heus was announced as a competitor for the 2022 W Series season.
+In early 2022, de Heus was announced as a competitor for the 2022 W Series season.
 In February she completed a test at Inde Motorsports Ranch, Arizona and also drove at the March test at Circuit de Barcelona-Catalunya in Spain where she completed 134 laps.
 De Heus competed for Sirin Racing alongside fellow Dutch racer Beitske Visser.
-Her best result was 10th in the first round of the season in Miami.
+Her best result was tenth in the first round of the season in Miami.

 Formula 4 UAE Championship

-In January 2023, it was announced De Heus would compete in the 2023 Formula 4 UAE Championship with MP Motorsport.
+In January 2023, it was announced that de Heus would compete in the 2023 Formula 4 UAE Championship with MP Motorsport.
 Her best finish was 21st place at Kuwait Motor Town.

 F1 Academy

 De Heus competing in an F1 Academy race at Zandvoort in 2024.

-In March 2023, De Heus was announced as a driver for the brand new F1 Academy series and competed with MP Motorsport in 2023.
+In March 2023, de Heus was announced as a driver for the brand new F1 Academy series and competed with MP Motorsport in 2023.
 De Heus won her first race in the series at Catalunya.
 For 2024, she re-signed with MP Motorsport and joined the Red Bull Academy Programme.
 She was sponsored by Red Bull GmbH and Ford.

-De Heus scored her best result in the final round at Abu Dhabi, with a 4th place finish in race 1.
+De Heus scored her best result in the final round at Abu Dhabi, with a fourth-place finish in race 1.
 De Heus finished the season in 11th place with 29 points.
-As a result of competing in two seasons, De Heus is ineligible to compete in the 2025 championship so she departed F1 Academy and was replaced by Chloe Chambers.
+As a result of competing in two seasons, de Heus was ineligible to compete in the 2025 championship so she departed F1 Academy and was replaced by Chloe Chambers.